 Love Lambs Week

-We want you and thousands of people like you from across the UK to never eat lamb again.
+We want you and thousands of people like you from across the UK to take ‘the pledge’ and never eat lamb again.

 You might be a meat-eater, a flexitarian, or already vegetarian or vegan.
 Either way, it doesn’t matter!
-Join a collective of people who want to see an end to the slaughter of young lambs.
+By adding your name to the campaign through the pledge, you’ll be joining a collective of people who want to see an end to the slaughter of young lambs.

 And who wouldn’t want to when you see these beautiful, playful animals gambolling in the fields?
-Why not share this page with a friend who likes seeing lambs in the field – it takes less than two shakes of a lamb’s tail.
+Please pledge today – it takes less than two shakes of a lamb’s tail.

 The launch of Love Lambs Week is timed to coincide with the meat industry’s ‘Love Lamb Week’, which actively encourages people to eat more lamb.
 Yes – some people might have you believe that the first week of September is about eating these animals, but don’t have the wool pulled over your eyes!
 Lambs deserve so much more than this.